 This very simple but tasty Pork Saag is the result.
 Saag is a Hindi word that refers to things that are cooked with leafy greens.
 You're probably most familiar with Saag Paneer, which I should make again someday, but we often cook Chicken or Lamb with spinach as well.

-The only “difficult” thing about this Pork Saag recipe is remembering to marinate it for a while, as the half and half tenderizes the pork.
-You could definitely make this without a Instant Pot.
+The only "difficult" thing about this Pork Saag recipe is remembering to marinate it for a while, as the half and half tenderizes the pork.
+You could definitely make this without an Instant Pot.
 Just follow all the same steps, but prepare to cook the pork on the stovetop or in an oven until tender and add the spinach at the end.

 ★ Did you make this recipe?
 Don't forget to give it a star rating below!
 Just click on the stars in the recipe card to rate.